 Duration of asylum detention

-Finally, it should be mentioned that time limits governing the detention of asylum seekers differ from those provided for the detention of third-country nationals in view of removal.
+It should also be mentioned that time limits governing the detention of asylum seekers differ from those provided for the detention of third-country nationals in view of removal.
 In relation to pre-removal detention, national legislation transposing the Returns Directive provides a maximum detention period that cannot exceed 6 months, with the possibility of an exceptional extension not exceeding twelve months, in cases of lack of cooperation by the third-country national concerned, or delays in obtaining the necessary documentation from third countries.

 Article 46(5)(b) IPA.